 Mosaic's Florida phosphate surface mine operations involve land clearing and dewatering.
 As part of the permitting process for our phosphate mines, regulatory agencies review comprehensive site survey data and assessment reports to determine and approve temporary impacts to species and habitat.
 Site specific Wildlife and Habitat Management Plans are developed for each mine, which outline measures to be implemented to protect and manage wildlife, listed species and their habitats, including provisions for pre-clearing surveys and species relocation for less mobile species, such as the gopher tortoise.
+Other species affected by temporary habitat loss include: Caracara, Florida sandhill crane, little blue heron, southeastern American kestrel, wood stork, and Sherman's fox squirrel.

 In addition, in preparation for mining the groundwater table is drawn down for safety of personnel and equipment and to allow more efficient recovery of the phosphate ore.
 The groundwater level, however, is restored once mining is complete and the area is backfilled.
+Perimeter recharge systems are used to maintain any ephemeral adverse impact from groundwater drawdown occurs on Mosaic's property boundary.
+The typical duration between land clearing and restoration of habitat is about 10 years.
+The re-population of constructed habitat areas-mainly due to their connection to other habitats and foraging areas, demonstrate the reversibility of the impacts.
+Because mining occurs in a sequential pattern, while new areas are being cleared for mining, habitat restoration in other areas is being completed such that habitat areas remain available for the affected species at all times.

-Perimeter recharge systems are used to ensure no adverse impact from groundwater drawdown occurs outside Mosaic's property boundary.
-As with any land disturbance activity, barren land lends itself to nuisance plant species proliferation.
-Mosaic, however, uses aggressive physical and chemical treatments to ensure reclamation and mitigation efforts are effective in establishing biodiversity.
-In fact, post reclamation wildlife surveys indicate that even though the ground surface may be barren for a number of years as a result of the mine process, repopulation of these sites with wildlife species is successfully achieved.
+As with any land disturbance activity, affected land lends itself to nuisance plant species proliferation.
+Mosaic, however, uses aggressive approaches to promote reclamation and mitigation are effective in establishing biodiversity.
+In fact, post reclamation wildlife surveys indicate that even though the ground surface may be affected for a number of years as a result of the mine process, revegetation and repopulation of these sites with wildlife species is successfully achieved.
 Many bird species are attracted to the water features contained within the active mine operation and remain onsite throughout the process.
 These are in part, why the state of Florida deems phosphate mining to be a temporary land use.
 Please see our website for more information.